-Trusting: A trusting person is someone who expects fair treatment, loyalty and good intentions from others.
-While required in order for someone to function in a team, extremely low scorers may be taken advantage of, because they are not paying attention to others' motivations.
+Trusting: A trusting person is someone who expects fair treatment, loyalty, and good intentions from others.
+While trust is required in order for someone to function in a team, extremely low scorers may be taken advantage of, because they are not paying attention to others' motivations.

 Skeptical: Someone who needs to ask questions, collect evidence, and see proof before they accept something as true.
 Skeptical individuals are investigative and will need information in order to accept a new process or deliver a project in the workplace.

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are trusting or skeptical.
-These interview questions assess the degree of vigilance of an individual.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to perceive others as being trustworthy and assess the degree of how trusting or skeptical a candidate is.

 2. How would your past bosses and supervisors describe you?

 Trusting: Individuals who score closer towards the trusting end of the scale are most likely to answer that they are considered by their bosses or managers as trustworthy individuals who are generally easy to get along with and good team players.

 Skeptical: Individuals who score closer towards the skeptical end of the scale are most likely to answer that they are considered by their bosses or supervisors as strategic thinkers, who are likely to thoroughly investigate each and every task and can be competitive.

 3. What has been your most difficult situation in the workplace?
 How did you handle it?